jtymoszczuk/neutrino-guide/README.md

 ```

 Open a second terminal and keep lnd running in the first terminal session running with lnd.
-Commands for the second session start with the prompt $2 (which must not be entered).
+Commands for the second session start with the prompt $2.

 ```
+# $2
-$2 sudo su - lnd
+sudo su - lnd
 ```
 You will enter the password that matches `nano /data/lnd/password.txt` after `lncli create' then type “n”, enter, enter
 ```
+# $2
-$2 lncli create
+lncli create
 ```
 You will be given your seed. save in a safe and secure place.